-The study area for the assessment follows that reported in the Environmental Statement for the Project (TR010039/APP/6.1).
+The study area for the assessment follows that reported in the Environmental Statement for the project (TR010039/APP/6.1).
 This is the area where likely significant effects could occur as a result of the project.
 This is relevant to the EqIA as likely significant effects could potentially disproportionately affect different groups.

-The study area is approximately a 2km radius around the Project, more detail is available in the Cumulative Effects Assessment (chapter 15 of the ES (TR010038/APP/6.1)).
+The study area is approximately 2km from the project, more detail is available in the Cumulative Effects Assessment chapter (TR010038/APP/6.1).